tswymer/scicm/README.md

 npx cicm init
 ```

-After completing the setup wizard, the following files and folders will be created:
+After completing the setup wizard for a project named `my-cicm-project`, the following files and folders will be created:

 - `./my-cicm-project/` - cicm project folder
 - `./my-cicm-project/cicm-config.json` - cicm configuration file